JohnW876/gift-shack/TESTING.md

 Screenshots

-**9. As a buyer, I want to be able to contact the store owner so that I can enquire about potentially sourcing Gift Shack products for the store(s) that I represent.**
+**14. As a shopper, I want to be able to sort a specific category of product so that I can view the products in that category by price, name or rating.**

 These user's needs are met via:
 * Page/Feature